Phatthanh9969/Quine_Mccluskey/README.md

 Graphic user interface in GUI.py

-How to run code --> Run GUI.py
+How to run code --> Dowload all file and Run GUI.py